 • Check the tier placement (Tier 5 specialty vs Tier 3 brand vs Tier 2 generic)

-• Confirm preferred pharmacy network includes your local pharmacy
+• Confirm the preferred pharmacy network includes your local pharmacy

-• Compare premium + deductible + expected cost-sharing across plans
+• Compare premium plus deductible plus expected cost-sharing across plans

-• Use Medicare Plan Finder at medicare.gov or GeorgiaCares counseling for help
+• Use the Medicare Plan Finder at medicare.gov, or GeorgiaCares counseling, for help

-MFP-eligible cost-sharing is based on plan tier.
+MFP-eligible cost-sharing is based on the plan tier.
 Plans cannot retaliate against negotiated drugs by moving them to higher tiers; CMS rules prohibit anti-MFP formulary discrimination.
-However, plans retain general formulary discretion within their tier structure.
+Plans retain general formulary discretion within their tier structure.

 Manufacturers and the future of US drug pricing

 The Medicare Drug Price Negotiation Program represents a profound shift in US drug pricing.
-By creating a price benchmark for high-spend Medicare drugs, the program changes manufacturer incentives across the entire pharmaceutical market.
+By creating a price benchmark for high-spend Medicare drugs, it changes manufacturer incentives across the pharmaceutical market.
 Some likely effects:

 Commercial market spillover